 Clinical author's note Michael Stewart 19/07/2019: Lodotra® tablets were discontinued in the UK in December 2018.
-At the time of review there are no branded or generic medicines containing prednisone available in the UK.
+At the time of review there are no branded or generic medicines containing prednisone marketed in the UK.
 Prednisone may still be available in other countries.
 This Medicine Leaflet is based on medical information available in the UK at the time of writing.
 Please also refer to the manufacturer's information supplied with your medicine.

 Prednisone belongs to a class of medicines known as corticosteroids (more commonly called steroids).